Members

 Prof. dr. Hans Schaeffer

 Prof. Schaeffer (1972) is the vice-director of the CCMW and coordinator of the Centre’s international contacts.
-He is Professor of Practical Theology at Theologische Universiteit Kampen.
+He is Professor of Practical Theology at Theologische Universiteit Utrecht.
 Schaeffer is married, with a daughter, and lives in Kampen, the Netherlands.

 E: jhfschaeffer@tukampen.nl